Safer Satisfaction – Engineering User-Centric, Post-Pandemic Cyber Safety

 Scroll Down

-With virtually everyone online in the posts-COVID environment, there is greater fear of data breaches, phishing attacks, and ransomware threats.
-However, according to Kyle Mani, CCO of OWDT, 88% of data breaches can be traced to human error.
-Therefore, developers need to prioritize preventing such breaches, to begin with.
-That said, there is no reason for the ease of access and navigation to come at the expense of a secure user experience.
+With virtually everyone online in the post-COVID environment, concerns around data breaches, phishing attacks, and ransomware threats have grown significantly.
+For any modern web design company, these concerns aren’t just technical—they’re central to creating trust and ensuring long-term user engagement.
+According to Kyle Mani, CCO of OWDT, 88% of data breaches can be traced back to human error.
+Therefore, developers must prioritize preventing such breaches from the outset.
+That said, the ease of access and navigation should never come at the expense of a secure user experience.

 A more minimalist approach is now clearly the way to go.
 The more data collected, the greater the risk of data breaches.
 And users have shown a heightened preference not to share personal information when online.
 Case in point–research confirms that when users encounter a contact form, every additional entry field accounts for an incredible 25% decrease in conversion rate.

 Rigorous-step CAPTCHAs can ruin the user experience.
 Finally, multi-step CAPTCHA security is increasingly obsolete.
-Minimizing the information ask, employing two-factor, bio-enabled authentication, and using TSL or SSL certificates in place of multi-step CAPTCHAs—are steps development teams can take to update and further protect the post-pandemic user experience.
+Minimizing the information ask, employing two-factor, bio-enabled authentication, and using TLS or SSL certificates in place of multi-step CAPTCHAs are steps development teams can take to update and further protect the post-pandemic user experience.

 Here’s a link to the complete article on TechBullion